 The obvious value-added at Gilligan’s Waterfront Restaurant is the amazing outdoor dining area.
 Cradled in and among the buildings that comprise The Inn at Canal Square, it is smack dab on the dock facing across the canal between Irish Eyes and the Wharf.
 The outside bar is covered (mercifully) so even if it rains, one can maintain one’s seat while sipping and biting there on the dock of the … canal.

 It’s been no secret that Gilligan’s new inside design is attractive, yet VERY acoustically active.
 But I am not awarding a low noise grade, as Cheryl recently hired a brilliant acoustics consultant to design and install devices to quiet the rooms down.
+All that should be installed by the end of September.
 Get on over there.
 It’s roomy, bright, and lots of fun – not entirely unlike The Rehoboth Foodie.

 Gilligan’s is at 134 Market St. in Lewes, tucked down that little hill on the canal.
 You can call for reservations at 302-644-7230.